 Adding Quick Bookmarks

 Quick bookmarks provide an easy way to mark an important position or range in a file.
 To set a quick bookmark, move the cursor to the position to mark or make a selection and then press Ctrl+F2 or click the 'Search > Toggle Bookmark' menu option.
-The marked byte or selection will be displayed in a different color (by default light blue).
+The marked byte or selection will be displayed in a different color which is controlled by the Bookmarks color in the Theme/Color Options dialog.
 To move the cursor to a bookmark, press the F2 or Shift+F2 keys (see the Searching for Bookmarks section below for more information).
 To remove a bookmark move the cursor to the bookmark you want to delete and press Ctrl+F2 or click the 'Search > Toggle Bookmark' menu option again (see the Removing Bookmarks section below for more information).

 Adding Advanced Bookmarks

-The foreground color (text color), or background color of the bookmark can be chosen by clicking the color rectangles to the right of the Foreground or Background labels respectively.
-Clicking the color rectangle shows a drop-down list of colors.
-A new color for the bookmark can be chosen by clicking one of the colors in the list.
+By default Bookmarks use the Bookmarks color in the Theme/Color Options dialog.
+To use a different color than the default enable the Use Custom Color toggle and choose a foreground color (text color) using the Fore color rectangle and a background color using the Back color rectangle.
+Clicking a color rectangle shows a drop-down list of colors and a new color for the bookmark can be chosen by clicking one of the colors in the list.
 Selecting None from the list means that the bookmark will not change the color.
 Click the More Colors... button from the drop-down list to select a different color using a standard color selection dialog.

 The start address and size of bookmark to be created will be listed beside the Start Address and Size labels respectively.
 If no bytes were selected in the file when the 'Add Bookmark' dialog was opened, the Start Address will be the cursor position in the file, and the Size will be calculated from the Type and Array Size.
 If a selection was made when opening the dialog, the Start Address will be the start of the selection, and the Size will be the size of the selection (note that the Array Size will be adjusted automatically to try to fit inside the selection).
 When defining a bookmark using a custom data type from a Binary Template, sometimes the size cannot be calculated so the size will be displayed as '???'.